Rising farm sizes in the Fumbisi Valley of northern Ghana (1)

 Written by Joseph Awetori Yaro & Ibrahim Wahab

-In our new two-part series on agricultural commercialism in the Fumbisi Valley of northern Ghana, this blog looks at the growing farm sizes, why rice is so popular, and details the different categories of farms.
-Part two, available on 25 February, will assess the triple drivers of rice commercialisation in the area.
+In our new two-part series on agricultural commercialism in the Fumbisi Valley of northern Ghana, this blog reflects on the findings of APRA Working Paper 70, looking at the growing farm sizes, why rice is so popular, and details the different categories of farms.
+Part Two assesses the triple drivers of rice commercialisation in the area.

 Blog 2 examines the triple drivers of rice commercialisation in the Fumbisi Valley.